AW1534/GuessTheSong/README.md

 # Guess the song
-*A small project by Andrew Wiltshire, for a school project*
+*A small project by Andrew Wiltshire, for school*

 # Note
 yes, the code sucks. could've utilised JSON more, used bcrypt to encrypt passwords, MongoDB for the user database...